gcarrascohuertas/electrochemical_ORR_procesing_autolab/readme_experimental_protocol.md

     - Here you can use different electrolytes (e.g. 0.1 M KOH, 0.5 M H2SO4 , 0.1 M HClO4, etc..)

-# Electrochemical technique
+# Electrochemical techniques

-Electrochemical tecnique performed area cyclic voltammograms with a starcase profile (CV), Chronoamperometry (CA) and Electrochemical impedance spectroscopy (EIS).
+Electrochemical tecniques performed are cyclic voltammograms with a starcase profile (CV), Chronoamperometry (CA) and Electrochemical impedance spectroscopy (EIS).

-Potential window have to be ranged in the optimum potential windows of your electrode-electrolyte system.
+    - Cyclic voltammograms with a starcase profile (CV) parameters: Potential window have to be ranged in the optimum potential windows of your electrode-electrolyte system.
 In the example provided here I used a potential window which vary from 0.1 to -0.9 V reapeated 3 times at 10 mV/s fixed scan rate.

 # Electrochemical measurements